CATALINA ISLAND KAYAK CAMPING

 The Freight Line is open weekdays only, with some Saturdays during summer.
 You must make a reservation for your kayak, or it may not ship in time for you to receive it on the island.
 It is important to get some kind of guarantee that they will ship it on time.
 Freight must be dropped off by 2 pm on the day it is to ship.
 Check with the Freight Line for prices.

-Barges run more often during summer, 2 days a week in winter, and sometimes not at all if the weather kicks up (but then, you won’t be paddling anyway).
+Barges run 5 days a week during summer, 4 days a week in winter, and sometimes not at all if the weather kicks up (but then, you won’t be paddling anyway).
 Call them for their current barge schedule.
-The island freight yard is also open on weekdays only.
-(Saturday mornings during the summer,but check on this also).
+The island freight yard is also open on weekdays with some Saturday mornings, but check on this also).
 The island yard is a short paddle away from Avalon, about a mile.

 Exploring the gentler, Lee (or Channel) side of Catalina Island.

-2 days, 1 night: To see the most of Catalina Island, take the Catalina Express to Two Harbors.
+2 days, 1 night (or longer): To see the most of Catalina Island, take the Catalina Express to Two Harbors.
 This way you can depart from Two Harbors and enjoy 13 miles of coastline as you make your way back to Avalon.
 Make reservations to spend the night at one of the Primitive Boat-in Campsites along the way.
+(Truck delivery fee applies).

-3 days, 2 nights: Start at Two Harbors again, but paddle west to Parson’s Landing Campground (make reservations as early as possible) for your first night.
+3 days, 2 nights (or longer): Start at Two Harbors again, but paddle west to Parson’s Landing Campground (make reservations as early as possible) for your first night.
 Then double back past Two Harbors and spend your second night at one of the Primitive Boat-in campsites, and end in Avalon.
 OR Spend the 1st night at Two Harbors Campground and enjoy dining out at the Harbor Reef Restaurant, running water in camp, fire rings, latrines (a luxury compared to primitive boat-in campsites).
 Then head out for your second night to a Primitive Boat-In Campsite and end in Avalon.
 OR paddling from Two Harbors (with truck delivery) or Avalon to a mid point Boat-In site such as Goat Harbor or Cabrillo and spend both of your nights there, enjoy a full day with no camp to strike, pack, and set up… explore the coastline, snorkel, hike etc. before your last day paddle back to Avalon.

 If you plan to start in Avalon, with a group of six or less, our custom kayak-charter boat “Ama” is available to drop you, your gear and kayaks anywhere on the island.
 (Complete information at bottom of this page)